Jazz Foundation of America: History

 The organization moved into an office in the Local 802 branch of the American Federation of Musicians.
-In 2000 Wendy Oxenhorn became executive director and increased the number of musicians assisted from 35 per year to over 150.
+In 2000, Wendy Oxenhorn became executive director and increased the number of musicians assisted from 35 per year to over 150.
 Oxenhorn organized "A Great Night in Harlem" in 2001 at the Apollo Theater in Harlem.
-She had financial support from Jarrett Lilien, the COO of E-Trade who became the board's president.
+She had financial support from Jarrett Lilien, the COO of a financial company who became the board's president.
 Lilien started a support network to try to prevent musicians from becoming destitute.

-The foundation helped musicians in New York City after the terrorist attacks of September 11, 2001 by paying their bills and trying to find other venues at which they could perform.
+The foundation helped musicians in New York City after the terrorist attacks of September 11, 2001, by paying their bills and trying to find other venues at which they could perform.
 With $100,000 from the Music Performance Trust Fund and help from Local 802 Union., the foundation created school performances for over 400 musicians.
 The foundation's cases increased from 35 to 500 cases per year.

 After Hurricane Katrina, Oxenhorn met Agnes Varis at an event hosted by Dick Parsons, telling her about the need to help musicians in New Orleans.
 Varis agreed to give $250,000 to create a Jazz in the Schools program in which musicians were paid for one-hour educational performances in local schools.
 Over 20 million dollars were raised since the first concert and over 6,000 emergency assists were possible each year.